Back

 Working capital ratio = Inventory + Receivables - Payables

 If your WCR is positive, it means that your expenses are weighing too heavily in the balance.
-To lower your WCR, consider monitoring your inventory in real time with the real-time tracking solution offered by Inpulse.
-Also, be sure to avoid unnecessary financial assets so as not to slow down your growth.
+To reduce your WCR, keep an eye on your inventory in real time, thanks to Inpulse's solutions real-time tracking system.
+You should also take care to avoid unnecessary financial investments, so as not to slow down your growth.

 Summary of the profitability ratios of a restaurant